 - The only drawback is that you will have to get the same type of anchors to replace the previous ones.
-If not then, you might have to buy a new ladder that fits the new anchors.
+If not, you might have to buy a new ladder that fits the new anchors.

-- To install the new anchors, using a rotary hammer, pierce into the deck at three spots inside the new 4” hole.
+- With the help of a rotary hammer, pierce into the deck at three spots inside the new hole to install the new anchors.
 Insert three parts of rebar in the space and fasten them as one.
 Position the anchors at the appropriate distance, and set concrete to secure them.

-While there is no guarantee the new anchors won’t corrode, you can slow the corrosion by adding lead, the noblest metal, at the bottom of the hole that contacts both pipes.
+While there is no guarantee the new anchors won’t corrode, you can slow the corrosion by adding lead at the bottom of the hole that contacts both pipes.

 While working on the anchors for the pool ladder, ensure proper protection to avoid any accidental mishaps.
-Preferably work with someone qualified if you are doing it for the first time.
+Preferably work with someone professional or someone with some experience with these kinds of work if you are doing it for the first time.

-Therefore before committing to the long task of replacing anchors make sure all other factors of the problem are checked out.
-If you do undertake this task replace it with anchors that are made of durable material so that it’s better in the long run.
+Therefore before committing to the long task of replacing anchors, ensure you follow safety norms and have all the equipment and tools prepared, be sure to get the proper anchors as they are available in different depths.
+If you undertake this task, replace it with anchors made of durable material so that it’s better in the long run.